Skip to content

 }

-Environment Values
+Environment values

-env, buildOptions.env, and runOptions.env can each be:
+env, buildOptions.env, and runOptions.env each accept three forms:

-• a .env file path
+• a .env file path,

-• an array of KEY=value strings
+• an array of KEY=value strings,

-• an object map
+• an object map.

-Build Options
+Build options

 json